 You may often (but not always) feel unwell first, as if flu is starting.
 Symptoms may include fever, shivers, muscular aches and pains, headache, nausea, vomiting etc. The swollen area then develops a rash or becomes red, hot and tender to the touch.
 Swelling may dramatically increase and pain may occur in the swollen area, or the armpit, with lymphoedema of the arm, or groin with lymphoedema of the leg.

-‘Treatment of cellulitis in lymphoedema is very important, not only because the sufferer may become very ill, but because lymph drainage routes risk being damaged further, in which case the swelling may worsen.’
+‘Treatment of cellulitis in lymphoedema is very important, not only because you may become very ill, but because lymph drainage routes risk being damaged further, in which case the swelling may worsen.’

 What Should I Do If I Develop Cellulitis?

 Contact your doctor immediately as you will need antibiotic treatment.
 For information on the type of antibiotics used in the treatment of cellulitis in lymphoedema, see the Guidelines on the Management of Cellulitis in Lymphoedema (in pdf format).

 Treatment of cellulitis in lymphoedema is very important, not only because the sufferer may become very ill, but because lymph drainage routes risk being damaged further.
 This may cause the swelling to worsen and lead to permanent skin changes, such as tissue thickening.
 This does not help the long-term management of the condition.

 Points to note:

 - People with severe constitutional upset may require admission to hospital for intra-venous antibiotics

 - Those people familiar with attacks and who have appropriate oral antibiotics to hand, should commence them immediately and finish the course completely (even if symptoms improve)